-The 2020-2021 academic year marks my 18th year of teaching.
-This is my sixth year working in the Ann Arbor Public Schools.
-My current teaching assignment is at Pioneer High School: teaching Pre-Calculus and Geometry.
+The 2021-2022 academic year marks my 19th year of teaching.
+This is my seventh year working in the Ann Arbor Public Schools.
+My current teaching assignment is at Pioneer High School: teaching Pre-Calculus and AP Calculus.

 Over the course of my career, I've been honored as a "teacher of the year" by three different organizations.
 My goal is to enjoy what I am doing each and every day in the classroom--I love interacting with all my students.
 I'm driven by a friendly, logical, organized, entertaining, and common-sense approach to my instruction.
 I also push myself to implement new technology and best practices each school year.